Debosmit-Neogi/Graph-Neural-Networks/README.md

+## About this repository

-## Code for toy problem simulating a basic social media interaction network
+# Code for toy problem simulating a basic social media interaction network